Algae control without chemicals

 - Is algae bad for fish?

-- Most algae is cosmetic, not dangerous.
-Fish coexist with algae naturally — wild streams and ponds have plenty of it.
-The problems are: visual unpleasantness, light competition with intentional plants, and oxygen swings on heavy bloom (algae produces O2 during the day but consumes it at night, which can stress fish on tanks with massive blooms).
-The single exception worth treating fast: blue-green algae (cyanobacteria) — it can produce mild toxins and indicates nitrate / phosphate problems.
+- Most algae is just cosmetic — fish live alongside algae naturally (wild streams and ponds are full of it).
+The downsides are looks, competition with the plants you actually want, and oxygen swings on heavy blooms (algae makes oxygen during the day but uses it at night, which can stress fish in tanks with a lot of it).
+The one exception worth treating fast: blue-green algae (cyanobacteria) — it can produce mild toxins, and it usually means your nitrate or phosphate is too high.

 - Will an algae eater fix my algae problem?